Corner Reflector Plasmonic Nanoantennas for Enhanced Single-Photon Emission

 \section{Abstract}

 The emission rate of atom-like photon sources can be significantly improved by coupling them to plasmonic resonant nanostructures.
-These arrangements function as nanoantennas, serving the dual purpose of enhancing light-matter interactions and decoupling the emitted photons.
+These arrangements function as nanoantennas, serving the dual purpose of enhancing light--matter interactions and decoupling the emitted photons.
 However, there is a contradiction between the requirements for these two tasks.
 A small resonator volume is necessary for maximizing interaction efficiency, while a large antenna mode volume is essential to achieve high emission directivity.
-In this work, we analyze a hybrid structure composed of a noble metal plasmonic resonant nanoparticle coupled to the atom-like emitter, designed to enhance the emission rate, alongside a corner reflector aimed at optimizing the angular distribution of the emitted photons.
-A comprehensive numerical study of silver and gold corner reflector nanoantennas, employing the finite-difference time-domain method, is presented.
+In this work, we analyze a hybrid structure composed of a noble metal plasmonic resonant nanoparticle coupled to the atom-like emitter, which is designed to enhance the emission rate, alongside a corner reflector aimed at optimizing the angular distribution of the emitted photons.
+A comprehensive numerical study of silver and gold corner reflector nanoantennas, employing the finite difference time domain method, is presented.
 The results demonstrate that a well-designed corner reflector can significantly enhance photon emission directivity while also substantially boosting the emission rate.